- What’s the thing with customer journeys?

 - Marketing team

 - Social listening

-I’ve mentioned earlier that you can use social listening to understand how your competition is being perceived on the internet.
+I’ve mentioned earlier that you can use social listening to understand how your competition is perceived on the internet.
 But you can employ this strategy for your own brand as well.
-You can find out what people are saying about your company, products, or even employees, even without being tagged.
+You can find out what people are saying about your company, products, or employees, even without being tagged.

 My favorite tool out there is Google Analytics.
 It can give you insights on: